FabricMC/fabric-docs/develop/data-generation/biome-creation.md

 Now, when you run datagen, you should see a `.json` file under `src/main/generated/data/example-mod/worldgen/biome/biomename.json` for the biome created.
 And when you run your game in the world creation screen you should be able to select `World Type: Single Biome` and click `Customize`.
 Then find your biome in the list and generate the world.

-Your biome will NOT spawn in a normal world naturally yet, all we have done is created the biome.
+Your biome will NOT spawn in a normal world naturally yet, all we have done is create a new biome.
+To have it generate in the world see [Biome Generation](./biome-generation).